halkyonio/operator/README.md

   oc apply -f examples/demo/component-link.yml
   ```

-### Switch from inner to outer
+### Switch from Development to Build/Prod mode

 The existing operator supports to switch from the `inner` or development mode (where code must be pushed to the development's pod) to the `outer` mode (responsible to perform a `s2i` build
 deployment using a SCM project).
 In this case, a container image will be created from the project compiled and next a new deploymentConfig will be created in order to launch the
 runtime.

-In order to switch, execute the following operations:
+In order to switch between the 2 modes, execute the following operations:

 - Decorate the `Component CRD yaml` file with the following values in order to specify the git info needed to perform a Build, like the name of the component to be selected to switch from
   the dev loop to the outer loop